raskitoma/pls_admin/README.md

 ### DB Model changes

 Every other update could require model changes.
-If you have not initialized the database, run the following command `docker exec -it ppmcore python3 -m flask db init`, otherwise run:
+If you have not initialized the database, run the following command `docker exec -it adminpls python3 -m flask db init`, otherwise run:

 ```bash
 docker exec -it adminpls python3 -m flask db migrate